FerhatAvdic/ferhatavdic.github.io/portfolio-items/apartmani-lota.md

 # Apartmani Lota

 Apartment rent in Kostrena, Hrvatska.
-The client only wanted a simple landing page.
+The client wanted a simple landing page.
 I decided to take it a step further and check out Vue.
 While i was at it, why not try Firebase as well.
 The page features a description of the place,services, a small gallery, social media bar, a weather broadcast and guest reviews.
 To make it an actual web app and to learn something more along the way i made a small admin panel where you can modify data on the page, upload and delete photos etc. I've basically turned a landing page into a crud project.

 <img src="../images/apartmani-lota/lota-txt.png" class="img-fluid shadow mt-5">
 <img src="../images/apartmani-lota/lota-upload.png" class="img-fluid shadow mt-5">